mittwald/salt-microservices/README.md

     you happen to be running.

 -   You need the [docker-py](https://github.com/docker/docker-py) Python library.
-    Because current versions of Salt do not work with the 1.3 version of this library, you'll need an older version of that package (actually tested with 1.2.3).
-Easiest way to install this package is using *pip*:
+    The Docker states in this repository require at least version 1.3 of this library (tested with 1.3.1).
+The easiest way to install this package is using *pip*:

     ```shellsession
-    $ pip install docker-py==1.2.3
+    $ pip install "docker-py>=1.3.0,<1.4.0"
     ```

     Alternatively, use the following Salt states to install docker-py: